IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 ## Resolving insufficient memory and resource issues

-**Problem**: The Db2 container fails to start or crashes due to insufficient memory.
+**Problem**: Db2 container fails to start or crashes due to insufficient memory.

 **Solution**: